stevenelson35/stevenelson35.github.io/_posts/2023-06-17-the-pebble-and-the-pancake.md

 ![Kittens drawing]({{ site.url }}assets/media/20230619_212508.jpg)

-After a long day of driving, we had Papa John's for dinner at the `Holiday Inn Express` in `Edgewood, MD` which was near a vet clinic and a `Red Roof Inn`.
+After a long day of driving, we had Papa John's for dinner at the *Holiday Inn Express* in *Edgewood, MD* which was near a vet clinic and a *I think Red Roof Inn*.
 ![Vet clinic]({{ site.url }}assets/media/20230619_212302.jpg)
 ![Red Roof Inn Sign]({{ site.url }}assets/media/20230619_212637.jpg)